Bassano del Grappa: Administrative subdivisions

 The municipal statute (art.6, par.2) of Bassano, recognizes only Rubbio as frazione and defines Campese, Marchesane, San Michele, Sant'Eusebio and Valrovina as contrade.
 The other existing neighbourhoods of Bassano are not mentioned in the statute.
 However, in practice, all the administrative subdivisions have the same prerogatives and are named quartieri.

 Frazioni

 Rubbio is a frazione and quartiere located at an altitude of 1,057 m on the Asiago plateau.
-This hamlet is contiguous with another hamlet, also named Rubbio, which is part of the commune of Conco.
+This hamlet is contiguous with another hamlet, also named Rubbio, which is part of the commune of Lusiana Conco.
 Thus, in practice, the two hamlets form one village (named Rubbio), even though they belong to two different communes from the administrative point of view.

 Contrade

 Officially, the contrade (in ven. contrae) are Campese, Marchesane, San Michele, Sant'Eusebio and Valrovina.
 From an administrative point of view these are also quartieri.
 However, in practice, some of these neighbourhoods themselves contain smaller inhabited areas (as streets, groups of houses) also called contrade: there are thus contrade within contrade.
 Besides, some places known as contrade exist also within other neighbourhoods which are officially simply defined as quartieri, but not contrade.